UPS11407/LeagueStatTracker/README.md

-# TeamSlothStats
+# League Tournament Stats
-### Application for tracking the stats of the Team Sloth players
+### Application for tracking the stats of the League of Legends Players
 ---
 ## Install and Config Instructions